Murder of Michael Briggs: The shooting

 According to court records, Addison was convicted of participating with Antoine Bell-Rodgers in three separate felonies in the six days preceding the Briggs shooting.

-On October 16, 2006, Officer Michael Briggs and his partner John Breckenridge were responding to a domestic disturbance call involving Addison and Antoine Bell-Rodgers.
+On October 16, 2006, Officer Michael Briggs and his partner Officer John Breckenridge were responding to a domestic disturbance call involving Addison and Antoine Bell-Rodgers.
 When both officers spotted the suspects, Briggs ordered them to stop.
 Bell-Rodgers stopped, but Addison continued walking away.
 When Officer Briggs instructed Addison to stop, Addison turned and shot Briggs before the officer could draw his weapon.
 Two other officers returned fire at Addison, who fled through an alleyway, dropping his handgun nearby.
 Bell-Rodgers surrendered to police but Addison fled the crime scene.
 Later, police found Addison's gun and T-shirt.
 In a court re-enactment, eyewitnesses claimed that moments before the shooting, they saw a dark gray van and two men jumping out of it and running north towards Lincoln Street where the shooting took place.

-A manhunt was launched after the shooting, as SWAT teams and local police searched throughout the city of Manchester looking for Addison.
-A SWAT team searched the apartment building where Addison's girlfriend Angela Swist lived and found clothing stained with blood in a bathtub and a bottle of bleach nearby; they questioned Swist.
-Later the police executed search warrants at two other apartment buildings, based on Addison having been reported there, and found more evidence.
-Several schools were placed under lockdown as police and SWAT teams searched vehicles leaving or coming to work or school.
+A manhunt was launched after the shooting.
+SWAT teams and local police searched throughout the city of Manchester looking for Addison.
+One SWAT team searched the apartment building where Addison's girlfriend, Angela Swist, lived and found clothing stained with blood in a bathtub and a bottle of bleach nearby.
+They questioned Swist about the items.
+Later, the police executed search warrants at two other apartment buildings, based on reports of Addison being seen there, where more evidence was found.
+Several schools were placed on lockdown as police and SWAT teams searched vehicles coming and going to work or school in the area.

-Manchester Police Detectives learned during the investigation that Addison had fled with his other girlfriend (not Swist) to his grandfather's apartment in Dorchester, Mass.
+Manchester Police Detectives learned during the investigation that Addison had fled with his other girlfriend (not Swist) to his grandfather's apartment in Dorchester, Massachusetts.
 Addison escaped from Manchester because the apartment he was hiding in was outside the Manchester SWAT Team's barricades.
 Manchester detectives provided the information to Boston Police Department's Anti-Crime Unit led by Boston Police Sergeant Gary Eblan, who ultimately located Addison hiding inside the apartment and took him into custody without incident after successful negotiations.
 Addison was held without bail.